 Why Don’t Young People Reach Out For Help With Alcoholism?

 Many young adults who meet the diagnosis for alcohol use disorder aren’t seeking treatment, because they don’t think they have a problem.
 In a recent study of 351 young adults who met the criteria for alcohol use disorder, 96% believed they didn’t need help and 29% thought the problem would go away on its own as they got older.
 So why don’t young people think alcoholism is a real problem?

 Three common reasons why people are hesitant to seek treatment for alcohol use disorder

-While alcohol is a legal drug, that doesn’t equate it to be a safe drug.
+While alcohol is a legal drug, that doesn’t equate to being a safe drug.
 Alcohol poisoning kills six people per day, which doesn’t include the number of people who die in fatal car crashes due to impaired driving or cirrhosis of the liver, which is caused by heavy drinking over long periods of time.
-Legal does not mean safe: Smoking cigarettes is also legal, however proven to be deadly and cancerous.
-Eating McDonalds everyday is legal, but we know it is bad for our health and can cause health problems.
+Legal does not mean safe: Smoking cigarettes is also legal, however, proven to be deadly and cancerous.
+Eating Mcdonald’s every day is legal, but we know it is bad for our health and can cause health problems.
 Not wearing a seatbelt is legal, but we know that increases our chances of being injured if we got in a crash.
-Just because alcohol is legal, doesn’t mean you should ask for help if your drinking has began affecting you negatively in any way.
+Just because alcohol is legal, doesn’t mean you should ask for help if your drinking has begun affecting you negatively in any way.

 Many people who engage in dangerous drinking don’t see it as a problem simply because they are out drinking with friends who drink just as much if not more, or because it’s not an everyday occurrence.
-Binge drinking is actually just as dangerous as drinking every day, it can cause health problems, such as liver, digestive, and alcohol poisoning, as well as legal problems such as DUI’s.
+Binge drinking is actually just as dangerous as drinking every day, it can cause health problems, such as liver, digestive, and alcohol poisoning, as well as legal problems such as DUIs.
 If “everyone is doing it” is your best excuse as to why you continue to binge drink, ask yourself- if everyone was doing a “harder” drug would you do it?

-A shocking 88,000 people die from alcohol related causes per year.
-Alcohol is a hard drug.
+A shocking 88,000 people die from alcohol-related causes each year.
+Alcohol should be viewed as a hard drug.
 Just because it is legal, doesn’t mean it is any safer.
 If you or a loved one are struggling with alcohol abuse, and don’t know where to turn for help, let go and let’s chat.